jojos38/vrchat-avatar-watch-real-time/README.md

 Note: you can discard whatever digit polygon you want, the shader will still work

 ## Step 2: Import the shader
 Once you have your 3d model with the hours / minutes / seconds etc. polygons, copy `Watch.shader` and `WatchNumbers.png` to your Unity project and create a new material that uses that shader.
 Set `_MainTex` to `WatchNumbers.png` and set the color and brightness that you want.
-Then put it on the digits polygons of the watch.
+Then put it on the digits polygons material of the watch.

 ## Step 3: Create the animations and animations layers
 You will need two animations.
 One for the hours and one for the minutes.\